 You can use that to your advantage in a few ways.

-First, factor in the commissions paid when you’re looking at the comparable sales.
-If the properties similar to yours sold for prices that included commissions, take that into account.
+First, factor in the commissions paid when you’re looking at comparable sales.
+For example, if properties like yours sold for prices that included commissions, consider that.

-Don’t underprice your property – be aware that a savvy buyer may expect to take a discount too.
+Don’t underprice your property – be aware that a savvy buyer may also expect to take a discount.
 If you’re doing the work of one agent, you can expect to save that money.

-Sometimes in Phoenix, buyers who aren’t represented by an agent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
+Sometimes in Phoenix, buyers who an agent doesn’t represent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
 Just don’t be surprised if it comes up during the negotiation.

 You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
 Sure, it’s a lot of money.
-If you’re pricing your property, including that commission, you can negotiate a better deal for a purchaser who comes without an agent.
+However, if you’re pricing your property, including that commission, you can negotiate a better deal for a purchaser who comes without an agent.

 On the other hand, if you don’t leave room for the buyer’s agent’s commission, you’ll be excluding most of the buyers in the Phoenix market.

 Once upon a time, you had to pay a full commission to get your property on the MLS.
-Now in Phoenix, there are a few brokers who will charge you a fee to list your property on the MLS like Graana.
+Now, in Phoenix, a few brokers will charge you a fee to list your property on the MLS like Graana.
 Often, you spend a few hundred bucks, and you only pay a commission if the sale closes.

 Compared to the cost of a newspaper ad, the MLS is a cheap way to market your property to a very wide audience.

-All the major real estate search sites like Realtor.com, Zillow, Yahoo Homes, etc. get data from the MLS.
-The chances are good that when you submit your listing in Phoenix to the MLS, information on your property will end up on most of the major sites within a few days.
+All the major real estate search sites, like Realtor.com, Zillow, Yahoo Homes, etc., get data from the MLS.
+So the chances are good that when you submit your listing in Phoenix to the MLS, information on your property will end up on most of the major sites within a few days.

 Each of those sites sells ads.
-They’ve got packages that let you pay to enhance your listing, feature it at the top of the search, and a lot of other bells and whistles that might or might not get an interested buyer to buy your property.
+But in addition, they’ve got packages that let you pay to enhance your listing, feature it at the top of the search, and many other bells and whistles that might or might not get an interested buyer to buy your property.

 Advertising is a gamble.
-Sometimes open houses in Phoenix AZ can be a great way to sell property, and sometimes they’re a waste of time.
+Sometimes open houses in Phoenix, AZ, can be a great way to sell property; sometimes, they’re a waste of time.
 It is the same with newspaper ads, craigslist postings, and fancy signs – sometimes they work, and sometimes they don’t.

-Putting up fliers and signs around your neighborhood can generate some calls, and there’s a lot of free websites where you can post information, here is a good example.
-But often just putting up flyers and an open house isn’t enough if your house doesn’t appeal to the average home buyer.
+Putting up fliers and signs around your neighborhood can generate some calls, and there are a lot of free websites where you can post information.
+Here is a good example.
+But often, just putting up flyers and an open house isn’t enough if your house doesn’t appeal to the average home buyer.

-Certain properties might require thousands of dollars in advertising expenses before the right buyer happens to see the ad and call.
+Specific properties might require thousands of dollars in advertising expenses before the right buyer sees the ad and calls.

-- Determine the price: There are online estimators that are free to get a price for your home, however, they might not be so accurate in competitively pricing your home.
+- Determine the price: Some online estimators are free to get a price for your home.
+However, they might not be so accurate in competitively pricing your home.
 The best online calculator is Zestimates by Zillow.
 Another good hack is to take advantage of local realtors' free consultations.
-Many times you can use the consultation as grounds to ask them what they think your house is worth.
-Pair this with other free online home price estimators and voila you have a good round-a-bout figure!
+You can often use the consultation as grounds to ask them what they think your house is worth.
+Pair this with other free online home price estimators; you have an excellent round-a-bout figure!

 - Use a photographer or DIY: It is no secret that good pictures result in interested buyers, in fact, 44% of people buying houses are doing so online, and 87% of these buyers have found great pictures to be a factor (National Association of Realtors)

-- List your House: You generally need a realtors liscense to list your house on a MLS, however, you can have sometimes list your house for a flat fee.
-There are also other listing websites that let you list for free "For Sale By Owner".
+- List your House: You generally need a realtor's license to list your house on an MLS.
+However, you can sometimes list your house for a flat fee.
+Other listing websites let you list for free "For Sale By Owner".
 But MLS gets the most visitors and puts your listing in front of thousands of people.

 - Respond to Inquires: Get ready to negotiate!
-It is important to rememer during a negotiation to find a common solution.
-Sometimes you can negotiate a slightly lower price versus an expensive and time consuming repair!
+It is important to remember during a negotiation to find a standard solution.
+Sometimes you can negotiate a slightly lower price versus an expensive and time-consuming repair!

-- Closing: This may be the most difficult step.
-Taking care of the closing paperwork usually requires a real estate attorney or transaction agent.
-If you are dead set on doing it your self familarize yourself with the current state laws.
+- Closing: This may be the most challenging step.
+The closing paperwork usually requires a real estate attorney or transaction agent.
+If you are dead set on doing it, familiarize yourself with the current state laws.